Takeout & Delivery

 Nebraska

-As part of his Executive Order to Provide Relief to Restaurants and Bars During COVID-19 Emergency, Governor Pete Ricketts announced that restaurants would be able to sell beer, wine, and spirits to customers placing takeout or delivery orders of food.
-Pre-made cocktails and other alcoholic beverages were also permitted, as long as the containers were sealed with a lid.
+Nebraska’s restaurants and farm wineries with licenses can sell beer, wine, and spirits to customers placing takeout or delivery orders of food.
+Pre-made cocktails and other alcoholic beverages are also permitted, as long as the containers are sealed with a lid.

 For the latest updates on Nebraska’s alcohol delivery laws, check with the Nebraska Liquor Control Commission.